pixley/Pokevis/README.md

 Choosing a save file may be implemented in a future version.

 **Important:** Unless you want to lose data, do not click the close button on the console.
 That will end Pokevis right where it is, and thus not give it the opportunity to save your data.

+###Customizable background

+Pokevis reads in a 1920 x 1080 PNG (Bkg.png) that serves as the background for the two displays and the game itself.
+The provided background leaves space for the game to be chromakeyed in via OBS.
+However, this functionality is not yet available in OBS (coming in the rewrite), so Border.png must be separately laid over in the meantime.

+The chromakey color is 0x00ff00.
+No sprites on the given spritesheet contain this value.
+Please be aware of this when designing your backgrounds, borders, and logos.

 ##Features Pokevis does not have
 * Support for Gen 6